 The lightning and fire in the Tower card are Fire elements, and in the Tower card are a direct assault on stability, comfortable routines, and how you perceive yourself.
-Fire is deadly, wild, and unpredictable, but it is also the element of energy and creativity (positive attributes).
+Fire is deadly, wild, and unpredictable, but it is also an element of energy and creativity (positive attributes).

-Similar to the destruction of the Tower by fire, large swathes of wilderness are eaten up by wildfire in the world every year, only to leave more fertile ground in their wake.
+Similar to the destruction of the Tower by fire, large swathes of wilderness are eaten up by wildfire in the world every year, only to leave the more fertile ground in their wake.
 In this way, the Tower card is similar.